JoinColony/colonyJS/docs/_Topics_ReputationAndRewards.md

 ```

-*Note: Currently this method is only supported on rinkeby.
-We will be adding instructions for running the reputation miner and viewing reputation in a local environment in the near future.*
+*Note: Currently this method is only supported on rinkeby.*